fonoster/fonoster/mods/identity/README.md

 [ { "name": "string", "description": "string", "access": string [] } ]
 ```

-Were the access array consist of the path for an individual gRPC function.
+The access array consists of the path for an individual gRPC function.

 Policy Example: